pab2163/amygdala_mpfc_multiverse/4_gppi/README.md

 ## `6_pull_amyg_harvard_oxford_parcel_gppi.ipynb`

-Pull beta and t-statistic estimates for amygdala-seeded with all Harvard-Oxford cortical and subcortical parcels.
+Pull beta and t-statistic estimates for bilateral amygdala-seeded gPPI with *all* Harvard-Oxford cortical and subcortical parcels.
 These will be used to assess cross-pipeline similarity (i.e. with vs. without deconvolution).